FontBureau/TypeRoof/live/README.md

-# Serve live font changes to TypeRoof
+# Serve Live Font Changes to TypeRoof

 This is an example implementation to showcase how TypeRoof can live update fonts that have changed e.g. within a font editor or on your hard-drive.